-There was an intensive dialogue with investors, analysts and journalists again in 2020.
-This particularly focused on the company's development, the strategic alignment after the successful conclusion of the ISDN transformation and the future development of the group.
+There was an intensive dialogue with investors, analysts and journalists again in 2021.
+This particularly focused on the company's development, the strategic alignment and the very good business performance.

-In addition to regular reporting, the Annual General Meeting and reports in selected specialist media, a teleconference was also held in December 2020.
+In addition to regular reporting, the Annual General Meeting and reports in selected specialist media, analyst and investor conferences were also held in September 2021 and December 2021.